Attachment of salary

 Calculator for calculation of the amount to be withheld from wages paid at regular intervals (only available in Finnish and Swedish)

 Illness, unemployment or a comparable reason may be taken into account in the garnishment in given cases.
-If the debtor has been unemployed for a long time, the garnishment of the wages may be postponed by four months at the most, unless this seriously endangers the creditor’s possibilities to receive payments.

 Once the garnishment has been in effect for a year without interruption or almost without interruption, the debtor is entitled to apply for leniency, in the form of holiday months.
 Holiday months can be awarded, provided that